marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/report/REPORT.md

 ![Dashboard](imgs/dashboard_1.png)

+The dashboard utilizes the models pre-trained and stored in a dedicated folder.
+Instructions to create the models and make them available for the dashboard are reported in the README file in the repository.

 ### Algorithms and Techniques

 #### Data Normalization

-Once the data is clean (see below), the next step is to normalize the data.
+Once the data are cleaned (see below), the next step is to normalize the data.
 The normalization process can affects the data range (i.e., simple compression or expansion to get data in the [0, 1] range) or alters the data statistics, mean and variance.

 ##### Min-Max normalization (Normalizer)